oveee92/vaulti/README.md

 ansible -i the/relevant/inventory the-relevant-host -m debug -a "var=TheAnsibleVaultedVariable"
 ```

-Yikes... not really easy to remember, and pretty error-prone.
+Not really easy to remember, pretty error-prone and requires you to actually run something with ansible, putting the variable
+somewhere where it will actually be read (hostvars or groupvars).
 Much easier to just open the decrypted content and edit it directly.

 ## Why you should NOT use this